Spirit (Leona Lewis album): Writing and recording

 Lewis recorded the album in several locations the first being London, England, where she worked with Steve Mac, who produced the songs "Homeless" and "Footprints in the Sand".
-"Homeless" was written by Jörgen Elofsson, and was previously recorded by Swedish singer Darin.
+"Homeless" was written by Jörgen Elofsson, and was originally recorded in 2006 by Swedish singer Darin and featured on his album Break the News.
 "Footprints in the Sand" was written by Per Magnusson, David Kreuger, Richard Page and Simon Cowell.
 The song is an adaptation of the Christian poem "Footprints", and Lewis commented "Originally it was a poem; it's very inspirational so we put it into a song.
 I think it is very moving, with a very emotional lyric and I really love to sing this song".
 Cowell came up with the idea to base a song around the poem, and asked Kreuger and Magnusson whether they could write something dealing with this subject.
 They took the idea to a songwriting session the pair already had scheduled with Page at his home in Malibu, California and they finished the song the following day.
 When Cowell mentioned the song concept to Lewis, she agreed that it could be "really quite interesting".